On this page

 Referees

-You are required to provide two referees.
-If you are successful in progressing as a shortlisted finalist, we may contact one or both referees.
+If you are shortlisted, we may contact one or both referees.

-- Department of Education employees, including regional staff, primary school teachers and principals.
+Department of Education staff member, including regional staff, primary school teachers and principals.

 Endorsement

-This award recognises one or more early childhood service/s that are demonstrating holistic service provision that engages Aboriginal children and families.
-The service builds Aboriginal perspectives and amplifies the voices and experiences of Koorie families and local community members through partnerships that enable self-determination.
+This award recognises an early childhood service that provides holistic that engage Aboriginal children and families.
+They embed Aboriginal perspectives and strengthen the voices of Koorie families and local community members through partnerships that support self-determination*.

 The winner of this Award receives a grant of $15,000 towards their initiative.